AlexMachin1997/RESTful-API-Interface/README.md

 # Purpose of the API
 The overall purpose of this project is to provide any application with the functionlaity to integrate with a NoSQL database like [MongoDB](https://www.mongodb.com/).
 Though the application can integrate with most forms of application for my personal usage it will be integrated with a cross-platform tool know as [React-Native](https://facebook.github.io/react-native/).

-# The technologies used for this RESTful API:
+# Technologies used for the API's functionality:
 * [NodeJS](https://nodejs.org/en/) - Allows JavaScript to be executed on the server-side of an application, one language to rule them all.
 * [NPM](https://www.npmjs.com/)  - NodeJS package manager, dependencies can be downloaded from the popular registry
 * [MongoDB](https://www.mongodb.com/) - The database which is being used
+* [Mongoose](https://mongoosejs.com/) - Used to connect and perform queires to MongoDB
 * [Mlab](https://mlab.com/) - The cloud solution for MongoDB
 * [JSON Web Token (JWT)](https://jwt.io/) - Generates a secure authentication and authroization token.
 * [Joi](https://github.com/hapijs/joi) - Used to validate objects
 * [lodash](https://lodash.com/) - Small JavaScript utilty library
+* [PassportJS](http://www.passportjs.org/) - Handles the JWT header extraction for authorisation
+* [Cors](https://medium.com/@alexishevia/using-cors-in-express-cac7e29b005b) - Required for the API to deliver resources from a seperate domain
+* [Morgan](https://www.npmjs.com/package/morgan) - logs requests to the development server, won't be avaliable in production
+* [Helmet](https://www.npmjs.com/package/helmet) - Secures expresses HTTP headers

 # Getting started with the API
 * Clone the project to your development enviroment by using "git remote add origin `https://github.com/AlexMachin1997/RESTful-API-Interface.git`

-* Install all dependencies for the application by issuing thhis command `npm install`, this will fetch all of the dependencies if you are connected to the internet and have permission **(Excludes nodemon, this wil be installed seperately later)**
+* Install all dependencies for the application by issuing this command `npm install`, this will fetch all of the dependencies **(Excludes nodemon, this wil be installed seperately later)**

-* Create a [mlab account](https://mlab.com/signup/) and create and perform the following (If I have given you THE enviroment variables for an exisitng database skip this part):
+* Create an [mlab account](https://mlab.com/signup/) and create and perform the following (If I have given you the enviroment variables for an exisitng database skip this part):
     * Create a database
     * Create a user for the database
     * **Remember the username and password for later, its required to connect to the datbase**